huiminlim/dockerinaction/README.md

 Running a container from image, detached to background.
 The container will be running automatically.

-To run the programs interactive, use the `-i` flag.
+To run the programs interactive, use the `-it` flag.

+To delete container after finishing run, use the `--rm` flag.

 ```bash
 docker run --detach --name webcontainer nginx:latest